rvaser/sift4g/README.md

 Running the 'make' command will create the bin folder which contains the sift4g executable.

-If you do not have a CUDA enabled graphichs card (and nvcc compiler) run 'make cpu' instead.
+*If you do not have a CUDA enabled graphichs card (and the nvcc compiler) run 'make cpu' instead.*

 If you left out '--recursive' from git clone, run the following commands before running 'make':